Self Employed Carpenter

 "Then that's what I'll do," I said.

 The process of calculating step height is simple - you divide the Total Height of the stairs by the desired Step Height.
 The result of that calculation is the Number of Steps on your stairs.
 Of course, the Number of Steps must be a whole number, so you must round up (or down) to the nearest whole number to get the actual Number of Steps.
-Next, divide the Total Height again by the Whole number.
+Next, divide the Total Height by just the Whole Number.
 The result is the Typical Step Height (the height of each step).
 Of course, there's much more to building stairs, but these are the basics.

 Steve and I walked over to one of the stairwells where Gary had been working.
 The job was to build interior stairs that connect the ground level to the second floor of the apartment unit with a mid-level landing in between.